emcdo411/results-stack-interview/README.md

-# 🧪 ResultsStack Interview Showcase: QA + POS Integration Upgrade
+# 🧪 ResultStack Interview Showcase: QA + POS Integration Upgrade

 ## 📌 Project Overview

 This GitHub-style README outlines Maurice McDonald's professional experience, technical QA capabilities, and a proposed solution architecture for a modern retail POS upgrade, inspired by prior research conducted at Pinto Ranch.
-It is tailored to demonstrate strategic value for a Software QA Analyst role at ResultsStack.
+It is tailored to demonstrate strategic value for a Software QA Analyst role at ResultStack.

 ---